myungke414/myungke414/README.md

 ### Hi there 👋

-I'm learning a language that I developed.
+I'm learning a developed language.
 <br><br>
 App>